A step-by-step guide

 • Reading sheet music: Start with simple pieces.

-• Finger placement: Learn where your fingers should be placed on the strings.
+• Fingering: Learn where to place your fingers on the strings.

-• Key signatures: Practice simple scales such as C major and G major.
+• Keys: Practice simple scales such as C major and G major.

 6. Practice regularly